Second Battle of Chuenpi: Aftermath

 On 20 January, after the Convention of Chuenpi, Elliot announced "the conclusion of preliminary arrangements" between Qishan and himself.
 They involved the cession of Hong Kong Island to the United Kingdom, a £6 million indemnity payable to the British government, direct and equal ties between the countries, and trade in Canton to be opened within ten days following the Chinese new year.
-They also agreed to the restoration of Chuenpi and Taikoktow to the Chinese, and the evacuation of Chusan.
+They also agreed to the restoration of Chuenpi and Taikoktow to the Chinese, and the evacuation of Zhoushan.
 On 26 January, the Union Jack was raised on Hong Kong, and Commodore Bremer took formal possession of the island, under a feu de joie from the marines and a royal salute from the anchored men-of-war.
 On 29 January, Elliot proclaimed that Chinese natives "shall be governed according to the laws and customs of China, every description of torture excepted" and that "all British subjects and foreigners residing, or resorting to the island of Hong Kong, shall enjoy full security and protection, according to the principles and practice of British law".

 When the news reached the emperor, he ordered Qishan to be "degraded from his office" and to stand trial at the Board of Punishments.
 Qishan faced several charges including giving "the barbarians Hongkong as a dwelling place".
 In his response, he claimed, "I pretended to do so from the mere force of circumstances, and to put them off for a time, but had no such serious intention."
 The court denounced him as a traitor and sentenced him to death.
 He was imprisoned for several months, but at the end of 1841 he was allowed, without authority or rank, to deal with the British.
 On 21 April 1841, Lord Palmerston wrote a letter of reprimand to Elliot and recalled him for not securing the earlier demands as ordered.
 Palmerston dismissed Hong Kong as "a barren island with hardly a house upon it."
 In May 1841, Henry Pottinger replaced Elliot as plenipotentiary.